 And if you are the type of person who enjoys a long soak in the tub.
 Umm…sorry you’re out of luck.

 Unless you somehow miraculously discover a campground with blazing fast Wi-Fi (almost never happens) or are parked directly underneath a cell tower, chances are the speedy Internet you used to enjoy in your traditional home is no longer available on the road.

 Not only is the speed much slower, but the amount of data you’ll be able to use will likely be far less than what your in-house cable or phone connection allowed.

 So those hours of cat videos you used to watch?
 Yeah…you’ll have to give those up.
-The Mobile Internet Handbook can help, but technology and your pocket book are the limiting factors.
+A WiFi booster can help, but technology and your pocket book are the limiting factors.